What Is It?

 having severe eye pain.

 Having these symptoms doesn't mean you have choroidal melanoma.
 These symptoms can be caused by other conditions that are more common—and noncancerous.
-In fact, seeing spots and flashing lights is common and usually not related to choroidal melanoma.
+In fact, seeing spots and flashing lights are very common symptoms.
+And they are rarely related to choroidal melanoma.

 Most cases of choroidal melanoma are detected during a routine, dilated eye exam.
 During this exam, an eye specialist (ophthalmologist) dilates the pupils to examine the back of the eye.
 Most of the time, no other tests are needed.
 But specialized tests can confirm the diagnosis.
 These tests include